dylan-thinnes/fairy-chess-notation/README.md

 each value in the range, and then sums those multiplied movesets.

 While the `{}` operator runs on each move individually, this operator, `{{}}` actually multiplies movesets using `.` repeatedly.
-This may be a hard concept to grasp - let's look at an example.
+This may be a hard distinction to grasp - let's look at a few examples.

 #### `([1,2],[2,1]){{2}}`